-A licensed insurance agent can help you prepare for enrolling in Medicare and MedigapMedicare Supplement Insurance (Medigap) are policies designed to provide coverage that Original Medicare (Parts A and B) do not.
+A licensed insurance agent can help you prepare for enrolling in Medicare and MedigapMedicare Supplement Insurance (Medigap) is designed to provide coverage that Original Medicare (Parts A and B) does not.
 Medigap policies are purchased in addition to Original Medicare and have their own monthly premiums you'll need to pay..

-You can use existing HSAA Health Savings Account (HSA) is a special savings account, owned by you, that can be used to pay for healthcare expenses.
-Your pre-tax income is deposited into your HSA and can only be used on medical expenses. funds to pay for services, but you no longer are able to contribute to your HSA when enrolled in Medicare.
+You can use existing HSAA Health Savings Account (HSA) can pay for healthcare expenses.
+Your pre-tax income is deposited into your HSA to pay for medical expenses. funds to pay for services, but you no longer are able to contribute to your HSA when enrolled in Medicare.

 A Medicare Supplement plan (Medigap) can help you cover costs from gaps in coverage.